-Some sites available to find employers and clients are: UpWork, Indeed and StackOverflow jobs.
+Some sites available to find employers and clients are: UpWork, Indeed and Remote Tech Jobs.
 You actually have to put in determination.
 Also, instead of submitting an application to one client, submit it to numerous people.
 That way, you get more options.
 Even if one fails, you still have hope.
 And remember, never stop trying.

 2. You don’t have a portfolio

 If you want to convince a client that you are a professional, you are actually going to have to show samples of your work.
 How else will you make your skills known?
 Get to work and start building a portfolio.
 If you are a web developer, create some random website just for show-off.
 If you’re an Android developer, get something published on Play Store.
 This way, you can apply for jobs more confidently and link the client to actual working projects.
 A LinkedIn account will make you more professional.
 Credibility boosted!
 Codepen should also be explored.
 Build stuff there and put yourself on hire.
 It works.

 3. You don’t have certification

 Nowadays, a lot of programmers are self-taught.
 Many are opting out of university and deciding to make use of online resources to teach themselves how to code.
 First of all, having a degree in Computer Engineering or some other related course actually helps you land a job.
 If this is not possible, do get digital certificates from learning sites.
 Sites like freeCodeCamp, Udacity, and Udemy offer certificates to their learners.
 While some may argue that these certificates are not very useful, having some under your belt could come in handy.